gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_info.rst

 | See: https://4tronix.co.uk/blog/?p=2317

-| The 4tronix BitBOt XL has 2 independent motors, 2 digital line following sensors for line tracking, optional distance sensor for obstacle avoidance, 12 LEDs and a buzzer, all powered by 3 AAA batteries.
+| The 4tronix BitBOt XL has 2 independent motors, 2 digital line following sensors for line tracking, optional distance sensor for obstacle avoidance, 12 LEDs, 2 analog light sensors and a buzzer, all powered by 3 AAA batteries.
-| The servo outputs and 2 analog light sensors are not used here.
+| The servo outputs and  are not used here.

 .. image:: images/bitbotxl.png
     :scale: 50 %